hironobu-s/conoha-iso/README-en.md

 ## Help

-All sub-command are accepted -h option to display the descriptions.
+All sub-command accept -h option to display the descriptions.

 ```bash
 ./conoha-iso -h